KeenS/whitelie/README.md

 This is a joke of April Fool's Day.
 I didn't write whitespace.
-I wrote a whitespace assembler and write in it.
+I wrote a whitespace assembler and wrote in it.

-It is available from this gist.
+Codes used this project are available from this gist.

 https://gist.github.com/KeenS/6081b0c802a4e575ddbacb1930680870